 Georgia

 Georgia has tried many times to legalize sports betting.
 Pro sports teams and some lawmakers support it.
 But political disagreements have stopped the efforts each time.
-The latest try in 2024 failed.
-Now, any chance of legal sports betting is delayed until at least 2025.
+The latest try in 2025 failed.
+Now, any chance of legal sports betting is delayed until at least 2026 or later.

 Hawaii